walwalwalides/Delphi-Collection-FireDAC/SQLite_LogIn/README.md

 # SQLite_SaveMyLogIn
-- Create  and Save Different Parameters in Database Using Sqlite (Management and Planning Tools) .
+- Create and Save Different Parameters in Database Using SQLite (Management and Planning Tools) .

 ![](SQLite_SaveMyLogIn.png)